 Although a single file may contain multiple digital objects, no digital object may extend beyond a single file.
-For example, the R, G, and B image components above may be stored (in that order) in a single file.
-Having any component (e.g., R, G or B) start in one file and continue into a second file is not allowed.
+For example, the R, G, and B image components above may each be stored in a separate file, or they may all be stored together in a single file, but any one component may not span two or more files.